-- 10.8 Dwellings within approximately 1km of a proposed solar PV development that may have a view of the solar panels.
-Include an additional height to account for eye level within the relevant floor of the dwelling. - 10.9 Roads within approximately 1km of a proposed solar PV development that may have a view of the solar panels.
-Include an additional height to account for eye level of a road user.
+10.8 Dwellings within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
+Terrain heights and an additional height to account for the solar panel and eye level within the relevant floor of the dwelling should also be considered.

+10.9 Roads within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
+Terrain heights and an additional height to account for the solar panel and eye level of a road user should also be considered.

-- 10.10 Railway infrastructure within approximately 100m of a proposed solar PV development.
-Include an additional height to account for eye level of a train driver or the height of a railway signal.
-Include an assessment of railway signals that utilise incandescent bulb technology and/or where no hood is attached. - 10.11 Consider aviation receptors out to 30km to determine, if any, the requirement for assessment.
-Standard assessment includes the Air Traffic Control (ATC) tower and the approach paths.
-Additional receptors may be included where a solar reflection may be deemed a hazard to safety.
+10.10 Railway infrastructure within approximately 100m of a proposed solar PV development that may have a view of the PV panels should be assessed.
+Terrain heights and an additional height to account for the solar panel and eye level of a train driver or the height of a railway signal should also be considered.
+Include an assessment of railway signals that utilise incandescent bulb technology and/or where no hood is attached.

+10.11 Aviation receptors out to 30km from a proposed PV development should be considered to determine the requirement for assessment, if any.
+The typical receptors include the Air Traffic Control (ATC) tower and a 2-mile approach path for the relevant runway approaches.
+Additional receptors may be included where a solar reflection may be deemed a hazard to safety e.g. helipad approaches and the visual manoeuvring area (VMA).